IS2AI/construction-sites-detection/README.md

 ## If you use the dataset/source code/pre-trained models in your research, please cite our work:

-Bissarinova, Ulzhan, Hamad Hassan Awan, Sakiru Olarewaju Olagunju, Iskander Bolatkhanov, Abylay Turekhassim, Huseyin Atakan Varol, and Ferhat Karaca.
-“CSDS: AI-Based Construction Site Detection and Segmentation Tool for Satellite Images.”
-Institute of Smart Systems and Artificial Intelligence, 2025. https://doi.org/10.48333/0PJD-BP65.
+Bissarinova, U., Awan, H. H., Olagunju, S. O., Bolatkhanov, I., Turekhassim, A., Varol, H. A., & Karaca, F. (2025).
+CSDS: AI-Based Construction Site Detection and Segmentation tool for Satellite Images [Data set].
+Institute of Smart Systems and Artificial Intelligence. https://doi.org/10.48333/0PJD-BP65